stibinator/DuAEF_Duik_Docs/src/docs/keyframe-tools.md

 ![keyframes anim](img\duik-screenshots\S-Animation\S-Animation-Keyframes\keyframes-anim.gif)

-Just under the 'Select keyframes' button, there are several tools to quickly adjust the interpolations of the selected keyframes.
+Just under the ***Select keyframes*** button, there are several tools to quickly adjust the interpolations of the selected keyframes.

 ![Interpolations panel](img\duik-screenshots\S-Animation\S-Animation-Keyframes\KeyframeInterpolation.PNG)